Animals in Africa

 Serval in Africa

-The serval (Leptailurus serval) is a medium-sized wild cat native to Africa.
+The serval (Leptailurus serval) is a wild cat native to Africa.
 Here are key details about the serval:

 Servals Safari Tour Booking Safari Online